 THE ECONOMICS OF NEW ENERGY TECHNOLOGIES: LESSONS LEARNT AND FUTURE VISIONS FOR COOPERATION BETWEEN EUROPE AND THE GULF

 Government and Industry Cooperation to Foster Energy Sector Trade, Investment and Innovation

 The role of new technologies to remove/make use of carbon in the value chain.
-How does policy intervention lead innovation - consumers or prosumers
+How does policy intervention help innovation and deployment?

 Policy Intervention and Innovation